Benchmarking GPD Win Mini 2024

 Few notes:

-1. Performance of Iris Xe is just outstanding.
+1. Performance of Iris Xe (One-Netbook OneGx1 Pro) was just outstanding as of 2021.

 Conclusion